-Did visiting Dad make you worry they are showing signs of Dementia?
+Did visiting relatives on christmas day make you worry they are showing signs of Dementia?

-As our society changes and families become even more distant than ever before.
+In 2020 families became even more distant than ever before.
 Due to COVID – 19 and continual lockdowns we left larger amounts of time between visits, missing the opportunity to constantly check-in on our loved ones.
-This results in a higher number of people calling with concerns about the wellbeing of their family members, concerned they may have Dementia having spent time with them on Father’s Day.
+This results in a higher number of people calling with concerns about the wellbeing of their family members, concerned they may have Dementia having spent time with them on Christmas day.

 The following Dementia signs may offer some clarity, allowing you to seek dementia care and medical assistance for your loved ones.